Religious Annulment vs. Legal Annulment

 Marriages can be declared void by the Church if some key element was missing in the marriage in the first place such as the commitment to having children.
 Additionally, Pope Benedict XVI has said lack of faith on the part of spouses can have an effect on whether a marriage is considered valid in the Catholic Church.

 Although rare, if a specific criterion is met, legal annulments are possible.
-If you are seeking an annulment, you will need the help of an experienced Chester County annulment attorney.
+If you are seeking an annulment, you will need the help of an experienced Montgomery County annulment attorney.
 Contact the Law Offices of Sheryl R. Rentz for more information about how legal annulments work.
 Call us at (866) 290-9292 for a free initial consultation.